Wiryenkfea-Eric/Wiryenkfea-Eric/README.md

 ## My Cloud Native Plans (Checklist) — by End of 2025
 - [ ] **Speak at AWS User Group, Accra (Ghana)** — sharing my cloud journey, learning, and adoption of cloud-native tools
 - [ ] **Speak at Bincom Dev Community (Nigeria)** — *Building Future-Ready Security: Applying Zero Trust Architecture to Safeguard Data in Modern Enterprise Systems*
-- [ ] **Facilitate Jira Data Center Deployment on AWS with Docker & Ansible** — empowering the Solavise Tech community with hands-on knowledge
+- [ ] **Facilitate Jira Data Center Deployment on AWS with Docker & Ansible** — part of Saturday workshop series to empower the Solavise Tech community with hands-on knowledge and enterprise experiece
 - [ ] **Write and Pass the Certified Kubernetes Administrator (CKA)**